Consumer Cellular vs. Verizon

 FYI:Research suggests smartphone usage improves well-being and cognitive function in older adults2!

 This carrier is also good for people with loved ones in Mexico or Canada.
-(Verizon notes that if more than 50 percent of your talk, text, or data usage in a 60-day period is in Mexico, Canada, Puerto Rico, or the U.S. Virgin Islands, your service in those areas might be stopped or limited.)
+(Verizon notes that if more than 50 percent of your talk, text, or data usage in 60 days is in Mexico, Canada, Puerto Rico, or the U.S. Virgin Islands, your service in those areas might be stopped or limited.)

 Unlike Consumer Cellular, Verizon charges an activation fee of $35.
 They also charge overage fees with certain plans if you use too much data.
 Below is more information about the Verizon plans we think are great for older adults.